aithasahith02/Dhruvikaar/README.md

 # Dhruvikaar
 Student Verification System

+✨The Dataset contains the images of the people properly dressed and improperly dressed for both training and testing.

+✨Model is the file containing the code for Creating,training and testing the model.

+✨Successful Execution of code will create the model file named as "new_model.h5".

 The Docker Image that can deploy the model can be get using the command "docker pull sahithaitha02/dhruvikaar_centos:latest" The docker image is based on the CentOS operating system and the dependencies for Centos:latest image to run the above model can be obtained by performing the follwing steps: